vladistan/blog_v-lad_org/src/pages/codebreaker2018_task4/index.md

   * [How to read Ethereum contract storage](http://bit.ly/2CnxzFh) - less technical than above.

-  * [Ethernaut](http://bit.ly/2AKVxKZ) - series of exercises, that show how to exploit various loopholes in Ethereum blockchain.
-Nicole Zhu prepared an Excellent set of [Walkthrough Solutions](http://bit.ly/2VYfLd8) to these exercises.
-Try doing the exercises first before peeking into the walkthrough.
-All of the Ethernaut exercises are very valuable for gaining insight into the inner workings of the blockchain.
-However, for the purpose of this challenge you need to only go through exercises 1 through 8.

 I developed a [Jupyter notebook](http://bit.ly/2CkZKF6) that lets you poke around different pieces of the blockchain.
 You can download the notebook from above link and run it on your own computer.
 Or you can use [this version](http://bit.ly/2D12FnY) to run it on Google Collaboratory platform without downloading or installing anything.

 Ok, let's start solving the problem.